tddouglas/tylerdouglas.co/README.md

 Node.js can actually serve static files, perform gzip compresion, comes with built in HTTPS support, and can run multiple instances via the `cluster` mode, yet it is best to allow your reverse proxy to handle this.
 Mainly because Nginx can perform these operations more efficently than Node can.

 Lastly, it is worth noting that Nginx provides the added benefit of having to write less code, thereby reducing the number of potential errors.

+- Install nginx
+    - `sudo apt update`
+    - `sudo apt install nginx`
+- Install Firewall (ufw = uncomplicated firewall)
+    - `sudo apt install ufw`
+    - `ufw allow ssh`
+        - make sure to allow SSH so you don't lock yourself out!
+- Can run `ufw app list` to show what applications can be run.
+We will run HTTP for a start
+    - `sudo ufw allow 'Nginx HTTP'`